osxmidi/madfu-firmware-mirror/README.md

 device is connected to the computer.

 ```
-The M-Audio Transit (and also older Edirol devices like the UA-EX1 and UA-4FX etc with advanced mode) can't do 96000hz duplex, so only record or playback can be chosen at any one time.
+The M-Audio Transit (and also older Edirol devices like the UA-EX1 and UA-4FX etc with advanced mode)
+can't handle 96000hz duplex, so only record or playback can be chosen at any one time.

 Assuming the M-Audio Transit is hw:1 (cat /proc/asound/cards)